Gegel85/KESP/design/GDD.md

 - Regular terrain, tangible in both worlds
 - Regular objects (heavy doors, some actionable objects)

-- Real enemies, only tangible in the real world
+- Physical enemies, only tangible in the real world
 - Spiritual enemies, only tangible in the spiritual world

-- Real objects (keys)
+- Physical objects (keys)
 - Spiritual objects (?)

+REGULAR
+- Stone platforms: regular terrain
+- Stone bridge: can go through with "down"
+- Buckets: moves up and down with "up" and "down" buttons
+- Lava: kills

+PHYSICAL
+- Wooden platforms: terrain
+- Wooden bridge: can go through with "down"
+- Blowholes: blows wind
+- Spikes: kills

+SPIRITUAL
+- Spiritual platforms: terrain
+- Spiritual blowholes: blows wind that pushes you away if you are eyes closed
+- Wisp: kills

 ### Controls
 up: Close eyes